Katana Zero: Accolades

+Post-release

+Ports

+Devolver released an Xbox One version of Katana Zero on October 15, 2020, offered to Xbox Game Pass subscribers, and an Amazon Luna version on December 9, 2021.
+A PlayStation 4 version was rated by the Entertainment Software Rating Board in March 2021, but has not been released as of September 2022.

+Android and iOS ports were released on May 21, 2024.
+The ports were published by Netflix as part of its expansion into video games; while free to download, they require an active Netflix subscription to play.
+The ports received positive reviews from Pocket Gamer and TouchArcade, who felt the game remained high quality on mobile platforms.
+However, Pocket Gamer said the controls did not transition well to a touchscreen due to the precision and reflexes Katana Zero requires.

 Downloadable content and future

 On April 25, 2019, a week after Katana Zero's release, Stander announced he was working on free downloadable content (DLC).
 He wanted the DLC's quality to be on par with the main game's, and its size expanded considerably during development.
-It was three times its originally-planned size by February 2020, and six times by March 2021.
-However, the expansions did not change Stander's plans to release the DLC for free.
+The DLC was three times its originally-planned size by February 2020, and six times by March 2021, though this did not change Stander's plans to release it for free.
 The DLC will be slightly more than half the size of the base game and will introduce new game mechanics, enemies, and story elements.
 Stander described it as "more like Katana 1.5 " than DLC.
 He said the DLC will resolve some plot threads and continue the worldbuilding, but will not complete the story.
 Stander plans to continue the story beyond the DLC and has its conclusion planned.
 In May 2020, he said some of his future games would connect to its fictional universe.

+On April 10, 2025, a teaser trailer for the DLC was released, confirming that the DLC is still being worked on and will remain free on release.
+The release date was not disclosed.